greenhouse

 $50 Hoop House Greenhouse

-In building the hoop house, you need to be creative and think outside the box.
+In building the hoop house, you must be creative and think outside the box.
 Use the scrap materials that you can find in your backyards, such as a box, wood, and others.
-According to DoorGarden.com, you can have a greenhouse at $50 only.
+According to DoorGarden.com, you can have a greenhouse for $50 only.
 Here are the materials for this project:

 1. 20' x 3.4" PVC pipe, six pieces